ReSwift/ReSwift/README.md

 #Credits

-- Thanks a lot to [Dan Abramov](https://github.com/gaearon) for building redux - all ideas in here and many implementation details were provided by his framework.
+- Thanks a lot to [Dan Abramov](https://github.com/gaearon) for building redux - all ideas in here and many implementation details were provided by his library.

 #Get in touch